garethjohnsdesign/michellekellystyle.com/bower_components/turbolinks5/README.md

 Your Ruby on Rails application can use the [`turbolinks` RubyGem](https://github.com/turbolinks/turbolinks-rails) to install Turbolinks.
 This gem contains a Rails engine which integrates seamlessly with the Rails asset pipeline.

-1. Add the `turbolinks` gem, version 5, to your Gemfile: `gem 'turbolinks', '~> 5.0.0'`
+1. Add the `turbolinks` gem, version 5, to your Gemfile: `gem 'turbolinks', '~> 5.1.0'`
 2. Run `bundle install`.
 3. Add `//= require turbolinks` to your JavaScript manifest file (usually found at `app/assets/javascripts/application.js`).

-The gem also provides server-side support for Turbolinks redirection.
+The gem also provides server-side support for Turbolinks redirection, which can be used without the asset pipeline.

 ### Installation Using npm